Novel Writing Tips

 has one main name.

-4) Don't bunch
+4) Don't bunch too many descriptive words together.

 5) Use pronouns